-What is Social Commerce?
+What Is Social Commerce?

 What is social commerce and how does it work?

-Social Commerce is the practice of buying and selling products directly within social media platforms like Facebook, Instagram, TikTok, Pinterest, and WhatsApp.
+Social commerce is the practice of buying and selling products directly within social media platforms like Facebook, Instagram, TikTok, Pinterest, and WhatsApp.
 Unlike traditional eCommerce, where users are redirected to a website to complete a purchase, social commerce allows customers to browse, shop, and checkout without leaving the app.

-In simple terms: Social Commerce turns social media into an online shopping destination where brands can sell directly to their audience.
+Social Commerce turns social media into an online shopping destination where brands can sell directly to their audience.

 So how does social commerce work?

-- In-App Checkout – Customers complete purchases directly within the platform (e.g., Instagram Checkout, Facebook Shops).
+- In-app checkout: Customers complete purchases directly within the platform (e.g., Instagram Checkout, Facebook Shops)

-- Chat-Based Selling – Businesses sell via WhatsApp, Messenger, or direct messages (DMs).
+- Chat-based selling: Businesses sell via WhatsApp, Messenger, or direct messages (DMs)

 What are the key benefits of using social commerce for businesses?